6 min read

 A leaf tissue sample.
 We put the leaves in a bag of silica gel crystals in order to dry them out quickly.

-1. Flower netting: new this year, we will be putting mesh bags on some of the bakeapple flowers.
-This will prevent insects from pollinating the flowers, so we can better understand how the plants respond to pollination.
+1. Flower netting: new this year, we will be putting mesh bags on a few of the bakeapple flowers.
+This will prevent insects from pollinating those flowers, so we can better understand how the plants respond to pollination.

 A pollination bag, here being used on a tomato.